 A growing number of people believe eating less red meat is better for the environment, and that is true, if you are purchasing from farms that use feedlots, however if you purchase from farms that run their pastures naturally and treat their cattle with respect, it can be more beneficial to the Earth.
 The USDA has created the Grazing Lands Conservation Initiative to help with this.
 Read more about this initiative here.

 Read more: Vitamins in Grass Fed & Finished Beef

 This term might sound pretty odd.
 According to the new USDA standards, this is the new term all beef brands need to use starting in 2020, instead of “No Added Antibiotics.”
 It means that animals are not given antibiotics daily.

-At Pre, we only administer antibiotics if an animal is sick, and that is usually pretty rare as the farmers keep the cattle in a very natural environment that doesn't require the animals to need daily antibiotics because their immune system is not constantly on the defense.
+At Pre, we only administer antibiotics if an animal is sick.
+Although that is usually pretty rare.
+The farmers keep the cattle in a natural environment that doesn't require the animals to need daily antibiotics because their immune system is not constantly on the defense.
 And if for some reason they do get sick, they are removed from the herd until all antibiotics are out of their systems.
 This is why our packaging says “No Sub-Therapeutic Antibiotics.”
-Therefore, it is always best to reach out to the brand and ask them directly or check out the farms they source from.
+Therefore, it is always best to reach out to the brand and ask them directly.
+You can also check out the farms they source from.